Courier: Types

 In cities, there are often bicycle couriers or motorcycle couriers but for consignments requiring delivery over greater distance networks, this may often include trucks, railroads and aircraft.

 Many companies which operate under a just-in-time or "JIT" inventory method often use on-board couriers (OBCs).
 On-board couriers are individuals who can travel at a moment's notice anywhere in the world, usually via commercial airlines.
 While this type of service is the second costliest—general aviation charters are far more expensive—companies analyze the cost of service to engage an on-board courier versus the "cost" the company will realize should the product not arrive by a specified time (an assembly line stopping, untimely court filing, lost sales from product or components missing a delivery deadline, loss of life from a delayed organ transplant).

 By country

 Australia

 The courier business in Australia is a very competitive industry and is mainly concentrated in the high population areas in and around the capital cities.
 With such a vast mass of land to cover the courier companies tend to transport either by air or by the main transport routes and national highways.
 The only large company that provides a country-wide service is Australia Post.

-Australian Post operates quite differently to government departments, as it is government-owned enterprise focused on service delivery in a competitive market.
+Australia Post operates quite differently to government departments, as it is government-owned enterprise focused on service delivery in a competitive market.
 It operates in a fully competitive market against other delivery services such as Fastway, UPS, and Transdirect.